 Build on Repetition

 Repeat training sessions at least once a day over the next two weeks, building up the time until the kitty stays inside three minutes, four, then five minutes and so on.
-Once your cat has reached 10 minutes and remains calm, pick up the carrier while the cat is in it and carry them around, and then let the cat out.
+Once your cat has reached 10 minutes and remains calm, pick up the carrier while the cat is in it and carry it around, and then let the cat out.
 Take the carrier out to the car (with the cat inside), sit there and talk to your cat, then bring it back into the house and release it.
 Don't forget to offer the treat.

 Soon, you should be able to take your cat for car rides in the carrier without your feline throwing a fit.
 The cat will learn that most of the time the carrier means good things.
 The vet visit won't be the only association it has.